tudor1204/GoogleCloudPlatform/whereami/README.md

 Tracing to `whereami` is instrumented via [OpenTelemetry](https://cloud.google.com/trace/docs/setup/python-ot) when in default Flask mode, and will export traces to Cloud Trace when run on GCP.
 The `TRACE_SAMPLING_RATIO` value in the ConfigMap can be used to configure sampling likelihood.

 Prometheus metrics are exposed from `whereami` at `x.x.x.x/metrics` in both Flask and gRPC modes.
+In gRPC mode, the `metrics` endpoint is exposed on port `8000` via `HTTP`.

 > Note: when running the `whereami` pod(s) with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled, make sure that the associated GSA has a role attached to it with permissions to write to Cloud Trace, such as `roles/cloudtrace.agent`